svn2github/wordpress-vip-plugins/pushup/readme.txt

 4. Visitors click allow in Safari 7 to receive notifications.
 That's it.

 == Changelog ==

+= 1.2 =
+* Customize when the notification prompt should appear: after a set number of visits, and/or an easily defined custom event like clicking a link
+* Fix edge case resulting in Website Name and/or Notification Title disappearing in the settings screen
+* Updates to inline help

 = 1.1.7 =
 * Fix scheduled posts not being pushed in some instances